 152. Every taxable person will be assigned a taxable period for which he is required to account for tax in his return to be furnished to the Director General.
 The taxable period shall be a period of one month or three months ending on the last day of any month of any calendar year.
 The assignment of a taxable period is determined by the annual turnover of all taxable supplies of a taxable person.
 Annual turnover is the GST-exclusive value of the supplies which a business makes in a 12-month period.
 In calculating the annual turnover it can be on the present annual turnover which includes the value of taxable supplies made in the current month plus value of taxable supplies made in the preceding 11 months.
 This is called the historical method.
-The second way of calculating is on the projected annual turnover which includes the value of supplies made in the current month plus the value of supplies the value of taxable the taxable period.
-The second way of calculating is called the future method.
+The second way of calculating is on the projected annual turnover which includes the value of supplies made in the current month plus the value of supplies likely to be made in the next 11 months.
+This is called the future method.